ETHZ-INS/DLCAnalyzer/README.md

 BinReportAll <- MultiFileBinanalysis(TrackingAll, FUN = FSTAnalysis ,cutoff_floating = 0.03,integration_period = 10, Object = "Mouse", points = "bodycentre")
 ```

-And we can see that the bins for each file are now included in one data frame
+And we can see that the bins for each file are now included in one `data.frame`

 ```r